beemobot/docs.beemo.gg/index.md

 ## Adding Beemo & Setting Up

-Adding Beemo to your server is super simple.
+Adding Beemo to your server is super simple!

 1. [Invite Beemo to your server](https://beemo.gg/invite)!
 Beemo will not function if it is denied the `Ban Members` permission, but do note that all of the permissions being requested are there for the purposes of logging and antispam improvements.